knowthelist/fhem-tablet-ui/README.md

 ####Pagebutton widget
 - **data-url**              : URL of the new page to show
-- **data-active-pattern**   : RegEx to define active state  (default null) all other parameters like switch widget
+- **data-active-pattern**   : RegEx to define active state  (default null)
+- **data-fade-duration**    : time in millisecondes or 'slow'/'fast' to fade to next page (default 'slow') all other parameters like switch widget
  -**class**                 : blank,nocache,default,prefetch,